Entries tagged with “Clutter”

 Our relationship with clothing is complex and can spill over into the closet.
 Time for a reckoning.

-Just as in our bodies, our homes can exhibit symptoms of stuck chi, leading us to feel lethargic, indecisive, and unmotivated.
+Our homes can exhibit symptoms of stuck chi, leading us to feel lethargic, indecisive, and unmotivated.
+Here’s how to unblock your home’s chi flow.

 Reflecting on what we own can help us shop less.